AhsanulHasan16/tts-nodejs-python/README.md

 Another idea I have for this one is to make a mobile app out of it.
 Will need to take a look at react native.
 Won't be that much of a problem.
 In sha Allah!

+Ok, so bengali STT is done!
+Hell yeah!

+Though it looks like it's only a handful of lines of code but it took like a whole day to implement this thing.
+But I'm satisfied that I was able to achieve this today.

+The next goal for this project is to make this one into a mobile app.
+I was thinking about learning react native and this will be the perfect opportunity to do that.

+Not sure how much time that would take, but it will surely take a while.
+But I will achieve that too, in sha Allah!

 - Saki